The Lord Duvall | |

 He was first elected as an AM in 2000, and retained hisGreenwich and Lewisham seat in the 2004, 2008, 2012, 2016, 2021, 2024 elections.[9][10][11][12]
 Duval is the only remaining London Assembly member to have served continuously since the London Assembly was established in May 2000.
 He is leader of the Labour Group on the London Assembly, chair of both the EU Exit Working Group[13] and the GLA Oversight Committee, and Deputy Chair of the Budget and Performance Committee and the Budget and Monitoring Sub-Committee.[14]

-Outside the London Assembly, he is a non-executive director of Tilfen Land, a property development company and a board member of the Royal Artillery Museums Trust,[14] his father and grandfather having served asgunners in theRoyal Artillery.[5]
+Outside the London Assembly, he was a non-executive director of Tilfen Land, a property development company and a board member of the Royal Artillery Museums Trust,[15] his father and grandfather having served asgunners in theRoyal Artillery.[5]
+From 2015 to 2025 he was chair of the Royal Greenwich Heritage Trust.[16]
+During his time as chair Charlton House was placed on the Historic England at risk register.[17]

 In 2021 Duvall was praised by the Panel investigating the unsolved 1987 murder of Daniel Morgan for giving effective direction while chair of the Metropolitan Police authority.[18]